A Winning Strategy For Fathers

 This new, positive, focus on the family, far different from the windy "family values" debate of the 1992 Presidential election, provides "softer" but nonetheless more powerful factual arguments making widespread political and public appeals.
 Journal reports, census data, and task force reports serve as a solid foundation for this platform.
 All the arguments call for the pendulum to swing back in the father's rights direction, but do so without stridently focusing on "father's" issues.
 Here is a sampling of some of these arguments:

-is arguably causing many of our tax problems
+Taxes: The family breakdown crisis is arguably causing many of our tax problems

 Consider our priorities: over 26% of our federal budget is spent enabling the family breakdown crisis, through AFDC and privately-paid welfare (child support), a myriad of entitlement programs that empower women over men, and many programs that teach recruits how to "work the system".
 While social spending is so high, we are spending less than 1% on economic development (Missouri 1993 budget).